th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/node-red.md

 ```
 # Nodes

-Once you have Node-REDE opened, you can see different Nodes available and over the menu button , you can add additional new packets.
+Once you have Node-RED opened, you can see different Nodes available and over the menu button , you can add
+additional new packets.
 Here are some important Nodes :

 - Switch: Checks, according to individual conditions, to which output the node sends the message should be forwarded.